MrMarL/OneBlock/README.md

 <br>▌/ob kick 'playername' - kick an invited player off your island.
 <br>▌/ob accept - to accept an invitation.
 <br>▌/ob IDreset - removes you from the player base. you will be able to create a new island.
-<br>▌/ob frequency "value" //less is better but lower tps (6 - 8 is recommend)
-<br>▌# If you set it too high, players will die from falling)
 <br>▌/ob lvl_mult 5 - The number of blocks that must be broken to get a new level is calculated using the formula:
 <br>▌ 16+level now*level multiplier
 <br>▌/ob UseEmptyIslands true - whether to overwrite abandoned islands.